Ve-Jo/eleazar/README.md

 I'm making this project public in case someone on the internet finds it helpful.
 Maybe together we could potentially finish this amazing project.

+## Contact

+If you're interested in collaborating or have questions about the project, feel free to reach out:

+- **Discord:** @vejoy\_
+- **Telegram:** [VeJoy's Thoughts](https://t.me/vejoysthoughts) (ask about this project in comments somewhere and i'll reach to you and DM you)

 ---

-*Feel free to contribute or reach out if you're interested in collaborating!*
+_Feel free to contribute or reach out if you're interested in collaborating!_